Ryan Holiday: Life Is Too Short to Be a Bootlicker

 You know, he's like, hey, I'm about to go on TV.
 And then Trump like turns it on and watches it.

-Like, like a billionaire should not be this reachable, should not be this reachable by Kid Rock, should not be tuning into television shows because his friends are appearing on them and saying nice things about, like, this is, this is a recipe for melting your brain.
+Like, like a billionaire should not be this reachable, should not be this reachable by Kid Rock, should not be.

 He's like, What would your brain look like if you did that?
 And I think that kind of gets to the essence of it.

-And it's also like, he also says, like, he wakes up, he has three TVs all showing different news channels.
-He's watching five hours of uninterrupted TV during the executive time.
+Yeah, and it's also like he also says, like, he wakes up, he has three TVs all showing different news channels.
+He's watching five hours of uninterrupted TV during the executive time,

-And then during the rest of the time, the TV is on in the background, like always doing, you know, Fox cable news, brainstorm.
+and then during the rest of the time, the TV's on in the background, like always doing you know, Fox cable news, brains,

-It's not good for your psyche because this is an artificial, radically cranked-up up version of reality.
-To be a leader requires a certain amount of reflection and sobriety and perspective.
+it's it's not good for your psyche because this is a an artificial radically cranked up version of reality to be a leader requires a certain amount of reflection and sobriety and perspective like like look even george bush george w bush was reading

 understanding history, and trying to bring it into his administration.
 That's the opposite of what we're doing here.